-Transport velocities are calculated depending upon; feed rates, product density, particle shape, our extensive experience and where appropriate pilot / trial system design (via Wolfson Centre)
+Transport velocities are calculated depending upon; feed rates, product density, particle shape, our extensive experience and where appropriate pilot system design (via Wolfson Centre)

-A 25% increase in particle (air) velocity will give rise to something between a 60% and 90% increase in rate of wear.
-Particle breakage is less easily quantified, but is usually recognised to follow a similar trend, i.e. increased velocity leads to is proportionately increased particle damage.
+A 25% increase in particle velocity will give rise to something between a 60-90% increase in rate of wear.
+Particle breakage is less easily quantified, but is usually recognised to follow a similar trend.
+In this case, increased velocity leads to is proportionately increased particle damage.
 It is therefore essential to optimise transport velocity to the minimum required for specific, particle characteristics.
 Even small reductions in velocity will always bring big reductions in these problems.

 However, with some materials it is possible to convey them at lower velocities than those needed for suspension flow.
 The mechanism by which such materials can be conveyed through a pipeline depends on the physical characteristics of the product in question, but typically is in the form of a moving bed or a slugging flow at high concentrations in the.

 Typical air velocities are only 2-6 m/s at the material feed point.
 This approach is commonly known as dense phase or non-suspension conveying.

 The combination of lower velocities and the fact that the majority of the particles are mutually self supported by their immediate neighbours, thereby preventing contact with the pipeline walls, means that a well designed system operating on this basis can result in a major reduction in particle degradation and pipeline wear compared with that of a dilute/lean phase system operating at the same duty.

 Specialist testing is required to access whether products are suitable for dense phase conveying, please contact us for advice.

 - Well designed pipe-work system minimising bends, possibly with stepped pipe diameters, attrition